Matin-Moezi/database-course-project/README.md

-# MySQL Interface for Loading Massive Datasets in C
+# MySQL Interface for Loading Massive CSV Datasets in C
 ### Introuduction

 This project proposes an interface for inserting a massive dataset in the CSV format to the MySQL database.